kevinbraman92/Fuzzy-Lookup-Data-Pipeline/README.md

 ---

-## 🧠 Learning Takeaways
+## 🧠 Learning Outcomes
-Through this project, I strengthened my skills in:
+Through this project, I demonstrated:
-- Building maintainable **ETL pipelines** in Python
+- Building a complete **ETL pipeline** in Python
-- Implementing **fuzzy matching algorithms** for data reconciliation
+- Applying **fuzzy logic algorithms** for data reconciliation
-- Using **pandas** for transformation and quality control
+- Using **SQLAlchemy** and `pyodbc` for enterprise-grade data access
+- Designing a scalable export process for large data sets
-- Writing **clean, documented, and reproducible** data-engineering code
+- Writing clear, modular code with reproducible results

 ---